ovhlabs/knowledge-base/en/_posts/2014-09-09-create-private-network.markdown

     ip addr list

 This command shows two eth interfaces.
 First eth0 is configured to use public IP address.
-Then eth1 is the new interface that we attached needs to be configured:
+Then eth1 is the new interface, it needs to be configured:

     sudo ip addr add 192.168.0.2/24 dev eth1